 Posted in Materials Handling

-Material handling equipment is any tool used to aid in the movement, protection, storage, and control of materials and products.
 The equipment used to do so can be broken down into four main categories.
 Each category has a wide variety of useful equipment that makes safely moving heavy materials or large volumes of materials easier.

 The title of this equipment category is pretty self-explanatory.
 Storage equipment is used to hold materials while they wait to be transported from the manufacturer or wholesaler to their final destination.
 Having the right storage equipment can increase efficiency on the production floor and maximize space utilization- two very important factors in any production environment.